Setting the Flight Endurance World Record

 Keeping the Hacienda and its Pilots Fueled for the Flight Endurance Record

-A Ford truck, graciously donated to the cause by Cashman Auto in Las Vegas, served as the primary support vehicle.
+Ford (as has been pointed out by a couple of astute, sharp eyed readers, the truck is actually a GMC) truck, graciously donated to the cause by Cashman Auto in Las Vegas, served as the primary support vehicle.
 The truck was outfitted with a fuel tank, pump, and other support items.
 Twice a day, the truck would rendezvous with the aircraft over a stretch of straight highway the Government had closed off.
 Hacienda would fly roughly 20 feet off the ground, and use an electric winch to lower a hook, and snag the refueling hose.
 Timm or Cook, standing on the platform that was lowered out the co-pilot’s door, would then insert the hose into the belly tank so the necessary fuel could be pumped up.
 It took roughly three minutes to fill the belly tank.

 (Photo courtesy Howard W. Cannon Aviation Museum)

 Sometimes, weather or other glitches would interrupt the schedule, and they’d quickly need to plan a new meeting time or location for refueling.
 They also had to deal with a non-functioning fuel pump.
 During these occasions, they would haul up a series of five gallon fuel cans using a rope.
 Over the course of the flight, this refueling process was repeated 128 times.

 Oil, food, water for washing, towels, and other supplies were also passed up to the aircraft during these refueling runs.
 So, what exactly did the pilots eat?
 Doc Bailey instructed his chefs at the Hacienda that they were to feed the crew healthy meals, made only from the freshest and finest ingredients.
 These gourmet meals were prepared, but to get them up to the pilots in the plane, the meals had to be chopped up and stuffed into thermos jugs.